docker/docs/install/windows/docker-ee.md

     Install-Package Docker -ProviderName DockerMsftProvider -Force
     ```

-2. Check if a reboot is required, and if yes, restart your instance:
+2. Check if a reboot is required, and if yes, restart your instance.

     ```powershell
     (Install-WindowsFeature Containers).RestartNeeded